real-yfprojects/ectec/python/ectec-gui/README.md

 # Ectec GUI

 This is the python package containing the official graphical application (GUI) of the Ectec chattool.
-The GUI uses the ectec package as a back-end.
+The GUI uses the ectec package which is contained in the packaged python distribution as a back-end.

 - [Ectec GUI](#ectec-gui)
   - [Building from Source](#building-from-source)